fetchai/agents-aea/docs/api/helpers/dialogue/base.md

 **Arguments**:

 - `dialogue_label`: the identifier of the dialogue
-- `agent_address`: the address of the agent for whom this dialogue is maintained
+- `self_address`: the address of the entity for whom this dialogue is maintained
 - `role`: the role of the agent this dialogue is maintained for
-- `rules`: the rules of the dialogue

 **Returns**: